stnolting/neorv32/README.md

     neorv32/sw/example/blink_led$ make clean_all compile

-Connect your FPGA board via UART to you computer and open the according port to interface with the NEORV32 bootloader.
+Connect your FPGA board via UART to your computer and open the according port to interface with the NEORV32 bootloader.
 The bootloader uses the following default UART configuration:

 - 19200 Baud